 10. Be careful with exposure to heavy metals.

 Some jobs or hobbies (such as welding) may expose you to high levels of heavy metals like lead or mercury.
+In the case of mercury, quicksilver mercury testing is also important.
 If you work with these materials, wear proper protective gear and wash your hands thoroughly after exposure.

 11. Avoid using plastic containers for food storage.